danwild/react-webpack-django/README.md

 Structured to provide [much needed decoupling](http://owaislone.org/blog/modern-frontends-with-django/) between the client application build and Django's opinionated pipeline/staticfiles systems.
 Achieved by using a Webpack bundle.

-In short, we'll let Django do what it is good at - server side, while de-coupling the client for greater flexibility (and less black-box Django magic!)
+In short, we'll let Django do what it is good at; Server-side/ORM stuff, while de-coupling the client for greater flexibility (and less confusing black-box Django magic!)

 Largely based on these resources:
 * [Let's modernize the way we handle frontend code with Django](http://owaislone.org/blog/modern-frontends-with-django/)